aws-samples/aws-modernization-with-47lining/content/2_ModuleTwo/22_EDIExpressSetup.md

 5. If using Express for EDI for the first time, Create Account.
 Otherwise, Sign In.
 ![Express for EDI - Sign in / Subscribe](/images/edi_subscribe_5.png)

 6. After logged in, fill out the necessary information needed for your subscription.
-It is recomended to select "Multi-tenant" for Tenacy option to save costs and speed up environment provisioning for the current workshop.
+It is recommended to select "Multi-tenant" for Tenancy option to save costs and speed up environment provisioning for the current workshop.
 Once all parameters are filled out, click "Next".
 ![Express for EDI - Sign in / Subscribe](/images/edi_subscribe_3.png)

 7. The environment will be provisioned and you should be notified by e-mail.